wprender/cloudbreak-docs/docs/gcp.md

 **Security groups**

-They describe the allowed inbound traffic to the instances in the cluster.
-Currently only one security group template can be selected for a Cloudbreak cluster and all the instances have a public IP address so all the instances in the cluster will belong to the same security group.
+Security group templates are very similar to the [Firewalls on GCP](https://cloud.google .com/compute/docs/networks-and-firewalls#firewalls). **They describe the allowed inbound traffic to the instances in the cluster.** Currently only one security group template can be selected for a Cloudbreak cluster and all the instances have a public IP address so all the instances in the cluster will belong to the same security group.
 This may change in a later release.

-You can define your own security group by adding all the ports, protocols and CIDR range you'd like to use.
-443 needs to be there in every security group otherwise Cloudbreak won't be able to communicate with the provisioned cluster.
-The rules defined here doesn't need to contain the internal rules, those are automatically added by Cloudbreak to the security group on GCP.
+*Default Security Group*

-You can also use the two pre-defined security groups in Cloudbreak:
+You can also use the two pre-defined security groups in Cloudbreak.

-`only-ssh-and-ssl:` all ports are locked down except for SSH and gateway HTTPS (you can't access Hadoop services outside of the VPC):
+`only-ssh-and-ssl:` all ports are locked down except for SSH and gateway HTTPS (you can't access Hadoop services outside of the virtual network):

 * SSH (22)
 * HTTPS (443)

-`all-services-port:` all Hadoop services and SSH/gateway HTTPS are accessible by default:
+`all-services-port:` all Hadoop services and SSH, gateway HTTPS are accessible by default:

 * SSH (22)
 * HTTPS (443)